bernieroach/w5d1boilerplate/README.md

 The Webpack server is setup and then listens to localhost 3000.
 This is hardcoded.

+Use

+npm start

+to start the webpack server

 The WebSocket server is setup and then listens to localhost 3001.
 This is also hardcoded

+Use

+npm start

+to start the websocket server

 ### Dependencies